Brian1226/Priority-Queue/Specification.md

 ## Triggers

-* The user selects the note they want to delete, then click on the "Delete note" option
+* The user selects the note they want to delete, clicks on the "Delete note" option, then clicks on the "Confirm" option

 ## Primary Sequence